opengeospatial/HY_Features/section_7.md

 The **contributingCatchment** association relates the outfall to the catchment that contributes flow to it.
 This allows relation of a catchment's outflow to an identified inflow and to determine its position through referencing an outfall.
 If required, this association shall be used to identify the catchment connecting the outfall and an inflow used for reference.

-The **receivingCatchment** association relates to the outfallto  a catchment that receives flow from it.
+The **receivingCatchment** association relates to the outfall to a catchment that receives flow from it.
 This allows relation of a catchment's inflow to an identified outflow and to determine its position through referencing an outfall.
 If required, this association shall be used to identify the catchment connecting the outfall and the outflow used for reference.

 The **relativePosition** association assigns a position to the outfall relative to a reference location (typically an outfall realization) fixed in the logical network of catchments.
-This means that the position of an outfall is determined relative to another realised outfall.
+This means that the position of an outfall is determined relative to another realized outfall.
 If required, this association shall be used to assign a position to an inflow or outflow of a catchment using existing reference location(s).
 Commonly, this is used to locate an outfall such as at a hydrometric station, to a reference outfall such as a confluence but it can be used to locate any outfall relative to another.

-The **outfallRealisation** association relates the outfall to a feature which realises the logical outfall.
+The **outfallRealisation** association relates the outfall to a feature which realizes the logical outfall.
 If required, this association shall be used to describe the 'real' object considered to be outfall of a catchment.
-In case of a topological realisation, the realisation of the outfall shall be of lower dimension than the realisation of the corresponding catchment.
+In case of a topological realization, the realization of the outfall shall be of lower dimension than the realization of the corresponding catchment.

 | **Requirements Class** | [req/hy_hydrofeature/hydrocomplex/outfall] (req/hy_hydrofeature/hydrocomplex/outfall) |
 | --- | --- |